 She could only pretend to recognize the positions of government.
 Making a mental note to work on it later, she plastered a smile and held out her hand.

 “It’s nice to meet you.”

-After a delayed second, she tucked it back next to her body and sought to see Mason’s face.
-He picked up the conversation like a professional diplomat.
+After a second, she hugged herself instead.
+Mason picked up the conversation like a professional diplomat.